Eastern Region, Anglia Route:

 The vast majority of our rail network in Norfolk, Suffolk, Essex and East London will be open as usual for passengers to travel over the Christmas and New Year holidays.

-Passengers are advised to continue to check before they travel as there will be changes to services on a few routes due to engineering works which will affect Greater Anglia and other services.
+Passengers are advised to continue to check before they travel as there will be changes to services on a few routes due to engineering works which will affect some Greater Anglia and TFL Rail services.

 Over the Christmas period, Network Rail engineers will be carrying out the following engineering works on the railway: